PeerHerholz/BIDSonym/README.rst

 		  will be copied to :code:`sourcedata/` .

-To run it in participant level mode (for one participant):
+Run it in participant level mode (for one participant):

 .. code-block::